Post-Master's Degree Fellowship Program

 Please note: this program is available to enrolled graduate students at Berklee College of Music.

 Berklee's post-master’s degree fellowship program supports recent master’s degree graduates who are working on academic and creative projects related to the study and practice of contemporary music.
-Projects may include performance, composition, research, technology, entrepreneurship, and other endeavors.
+The fellowship provides a stipend as well as private health insurance.

 The fellowship program’s purpose is to stimulate and support promising musicians, scholars, and music business people in the early stages of their careers and to foster innovation and creativity.
 An additional goal involves supporting artists and scholars in the development of pedagogical skills as they contribute to Berklee’s educational environment.

-Fellows are expected to be in regular attendance on campus and to participate actively in service to the college (approximately 30 hours per week in Valencia and 25 hours per week in Boston) while they also complete their project goals.
-Performances and touring, research trips, interviews, and attendance at conferences or speaking engagements should be limited to no more than 15 days in total during the fellowship term (excluding holidays and weekends).
+As a fellow, you are expected to be on campus and participate actively in college service (approximately 30 hours per week in Valencia, Spain, and 25 hours per week in Boston) while you also complete your project goals.
+Performances, touring, research trips, interviews, conference attendance, and speaking engagements should be limited to no more than 15 days in total during the fellowship term (excluding holidays and weekends).

 Berklee provides computer support, library privileges, and access—in accordance with college guidelines—to recording studios (with a limited number of hours), rehearsal spaces, and private lesson rooms.
 When possible, office space will also be provided.

 This is a highly competitive program.
-Applicants must have completed their master’s degree during the previous academic year.
-Applicants must demonstrate significant achievement as well as significant promise.
-Applicants should be comfortable working in an international community of artists, musicians, and scholars.
+To apply, you must have completed your master’s degree during the previous academic year as well as demonstrate significant achievement and promise.
+You should be comfortable working in an international community of artists, musicians, and scholars.

 There is additional information about the application process for currently enrolled students on the Graduate Studies department page (login required).